bibleexchange/courses/book-of-romans/001_doctrinal/803_patiently-wait-for-the-adoption.md

 (God has a vast plan, reaching on into eternity, and "hope" lies ahead for creation.)
 8:21	"The creature shall be delivered."
 From bondage of corruption (although we are new creatures in Christ, yet God has left our bodies as a link with the present creation)
-8:24 – 25  Hope - something you know will transpire in your soul.
+8:24 &mdash; 25  Hope - something you know will transpire in your soul.
 		- Patience - wait for it.
 (Good things come hard in life) 8:26 Holy Spirit helpeth our infirmities.
 Our divine helper;   Spirit - breath of God
 1. Prayer - (spirit prays) understood by God.
 2. According to His will - the spirit knows how to pray.